Sister Act (musical): Original Broadway production

+2022 London Revival

 Sister Act Nun Run

 The Sister Act Nuns Run was first held in May 2009, just before the opening of the West End musical.
 When the team from Sister Act got together with the team from Barnardos it was decided a Nun Run would be a great way to promote the new musical as well as raise money for a great cause.

 Despite it being a brand new charity run, almost 1000 people got dressed up as nuns to run the streets of London, and altogether they raised over £30,000, and on the back of its success it was decided that this 4 mile run was to be an annual event.

 In late 2009 it was announced that the 2010 run was again to take place in May, but this time taking a different route, passing some of London's greatest landmarks such as The Tower of London, Tate Modern, and St. Paul's Cathedral.

 To link the run with Sister Act the Musical (other than the fact everyone is dressed as nuns), some of the cast as well as Barnardo's Children's Choir give performances at the start line.
 This not only helps to fuse the link between Barnardo's and the show, but makes it a fun event, as it is designed as a charity event rather than for competitive runners.

 The 2010 run sets this as an annual event which the organizers hope will grow year after year.

 The 2011 run took place in September 2011 to coincide with the UK national tour.